jamesfmackenzie/chocolatekeen/README.md

 If you’re having issues with the controls (e.g. on a Mac keyboard), you can change the key bindings with F3.

+On PlayStation Vita, use D-Pad or left analog for movement/navigation, Cross for jump/confirm, Circle for pogo or back, Square to fire, Triangle for status, and Start for confirm.
+For the full context-sensitive Vita mapping table, see [PlayStation Vita Controls](docs/vita-controls.md).

 ## Releases
 Downloadable game packages are published on <a href="https://github.com/jamesfmackenzie/chocolatekeen/releases">GitHub Releases</a>.
 All versions come packaged as zip files with game data.
 Just extract and run.
 On Linux, you'll need the <a href="https://wiki.libsdl.org/Installation#Linux.2FUnix" target="_blank">SDL 2.0 runtime</a> installed.
 Other versions come pre-packaged with SDL.

-* <a href="https://github.com/jamesfmackenzie/chocolatekeen/releases/latest">Latest release</a> - includes Linux, WebAssembly, Windows x86, and Windows x64 packages
+* <a href="https://github.com/jamesfmackenzie/chocolatekeen/releases/latest">Latest release</a> - includes Linux, WebAssembly, Windows x86, Windows x64, and PlayStation Vita packages

 ### Episodes Two and Three
 The downloadable releases above come packaged with Commander Keen "Invasion of the Vorticons" Episode One: Marooned on Mars.
 But the engine supports the entire Vorticons trilogy.
 If you have Episode Two or Three, drop the level/data files into the GAMEDATA folder as follows: